UVI KEY SUITE ELECTIC & KEY SUITE DIGITAL – DOUBLE DOWN

 I am not sure of the origins of this instrument but it reminds me of my old Kurzweil 1000px sound module.
 Quite a dated 80s tone, but very usable never the less.

 A little thin sounding, but nice to play.
 Nothing to do summersaults over, but a nice little selection of retro-sounding presets.

 Clearly, a Roland MKS-20 piano module.
 These things were all over the place back in the 90’s, but are getting pretty rare these days.
 The buttery smooth EP was the main reason you would lug this beast along to your gigs, and UVI has really nailed those presets here.
 A real joy to play.

 This is the only instrument of the lineup of which I still own the original hardware variant (well, the Yamaha TG88, which is essentially the same thing).

-It’s difficult to compare apple with apples, as the hardware patches are very affected with chorus and whatnot.
-It is possible to achieve a very similar sound with the effects included with the software, but out of the box they are very different.
+It’s difficult to compare apples with apples, as the hardware patches are very affected by chorus and whatnot.
+It is possible to achieve a very similar sound with the effects included with the software, but out of the box, they are very different.
 The core sound is very good and quite recognisable as Yamaha, but the UVI effects do not sound the same, being mostly far too clean and modern sounding.

 The TXP Vibes are bang on the money and sound fantastic, nobody does 80s vibes like Yamaha.